BLOG

 • Rollback to a safe state or Replan the workflow?

-This is the MTTR-A. Empirical studies using LangGraph simulations show that without specific “reflex” mechanisms (such as auto-replan or tool-retry), systems can spiral into instability.
+This is the MTTR-A. Empirical studies using LangGraph simulations show that without specific “reflex”.
+Mechanisms (such as auto-replan or tool-retry), systems can spiral into instability.
 The execution latency of the recovery action itself is often the dominant cost.
-Therefore, “speed” in an AI system must be redefined: it is not just the speed of token generation, but the speed of cognitive correction.
+Therefore, “speed”.
+In an AI system must be redefined: it is not just the speed of token generation, but the speed of cognitive correction.
 An advisory firm that deploys high-speed agents with high MTTR-A is structurally negligent.

 The Illusion of Observability: Why BI Cannot Govern Autonomy